-World musics and cultures is an interdisciplinary program of courses, concerts and performance opportunities that explore the diversity of the world’s people and their music.
+World Musics and Cultures is an interdisciplinary program of courses, concerts and performance opportunities that explore the diversity of the world’s people and their music.

 This program, directed by a full-time ethnomusicologist and offered through the departments of music and anthropology, focuses on Africa and the African Diaspora, Asia, Europe, Latin America, and North America.
-Students can:

 - take a range of courses that reveal the intersection of music and cultural anthropology

 - develop skills in ethnographic methods